MicrosoftDocs/VBA-Docs/api/Access.Application.hWndAccessApp.md

 # Application.hWndAccessApp method (Access)

-You can use the **hWndAccessApp** method to determine the handle assigned by Microsoft Windows to the main Microsoft Access window.
+You can use the **hWndAccessApp** method to determine the handle assigned by Windows to the main Microsoft Access window.

 ## Syntax